 Cemetery Description: |

-Roselawn Avenue Cemetery was established in 1906 on land donated by Samuel Weber; individual parcels of land were subsequently purchased by congregations and organizations, such that it is today comprised of individual sections serving 23 synagogues/organizations.
+Individual parcels of land were subsequently purchased by congregations and organizations, such that it is today comprised of individual sections serving 23 synagogues/organizations.
 The cemetery sections line both sides along two blocks of Roselawn Avenue, interspersed with homes and apartment buildings; each section is independently owned and operated.

 This section is located on the north side of Roselawn Avenue, at the east end of the 610 - 622 Roselawn Avenue cemetery block.
 The section is L-shaped, consisting of five rows extending from the front fence to the rear of the section, along with 17 rows flanking the east/west pathway along the rear fence (behind sections 4 through 6).
 Rows are numbered sequentially from 1, starting at the fence on the east side westward.
 Graves are numbered sequentially from the front (south) to back (north).
 In rows 1 through 5, graves are numbered 1D through 1A, followed by 1.
-In rows 6 through 22, graves are numbered from 1 from the south side of the pathway northwards; in most rows, the pathway is considered to be grave 7.
+In rows 6 through 22, graves are numbered from 1 from the south side of the pathway northwards; the pathway is considered to be grave 7.

 |